- The financial services industry is essentially made up of companies providing banking, investing, and insurance.

 - Corporate loans

-However, many non-traditional “banks” have emerged in hopes of claiming some of the market share.
-For example, some digital banks offer reduced overdraft fees, higher APY accounts, and user-friendly apps.
+However, many non-traditional banks have emerged to capture some of the market share.
+For example, online banks like SoFi offer reduced overdraft fees, higher APY accounts, and user-friendly apps.

-Credit unions, unlike banks, are not-for-profit institutions.
-They are owned by the members themselves.
+When comparing credit unions vs banks, there are several things to consider.
+Most importantly, credit unions are not-for-profit co-ops, which means they’re owned by the members themselves.
 As a result, they can often offer better interest rates across the board than traditional banks.

 However, because credit unions tend to be smaller than banks, they often don’t have the same level of technology, geographic coverage, or number of locations.